btzr-io/godot-aria/README.md

 ## Usage

 ### Accessible Node
+A control exposed to the accessiblity tree has an AccessibleNode as a child.

 Text content and some interactive controls will be automatically exposed to the accesibility tree as hidden dom elements with aria role and attributes:
 - Button -> role='button'
 - Checkbox -> role='checkbox'